-Instructor:Prof. Dr Michael Poppelreiter (Shell, Kuwait)Duration:3 daysCPD Points:15Language:EnglishLevel:Advanced
+Instructor: Prof. Dr Michael Poppelreiter (Shell, Kuwait)

 This outcrop-based course provides participants with an overview of the integrated reservoir modeling process, tools and tasks.
 The data set is from a Tertiary carbonate reservoir.
 It exposes participants to hands-on integrated reservoir modeling.